OP-Engineering/op-sqlite/README.md

 ## Benchmarks

 You can find the [benchmarking code in the example app](https://github.com/OP-Engineering/op-sqlite/blob/main/example/src/Database.ts#L44).
-This is run using the `OP_SQLITE_PERF` flag which in turns disables some old and unused features of sqlite to squeeze the last drop of performance.
+This is run using the `OP_SQLITE_PERF` [performance flag](#perf-flag) which in turns disables some old and unused features of sqlite to squeeze the last drop of performance.

 ![benchmark](benchmark.png)